-Can e-learning in prisons play a significant role in rebuilding the lives of offender?
+Can e-learning in prisons play a significant role in rebuilding the lives of offenders?

 It is widely acknowledged that providing offenders with opportunities to enhance their skills greatly improves their chances of employment after release and therefore the likelihood of reducing re-offending.
 Does this apply to gaining those skills via e-learning as well?